DerJantob/TSW2_Controller/README.md

 Contributions are always welcome!

-If you want to contribute to this project, just create a branch and if you are finished, create a pull request into the `develop` branch.
+If you want to contribute to this project, just create a branch and if you are finished, create a pull request into the most recent release.

 The code doesn't really look that nice since I only do programming as a hobby, but that shouldn't bother too much.